alicevillar/sfa_api/README.md

 * Level 2 : Multi-Factor Authentication => Using passwords as a sole factor provides weak security.
 Multi-factor solutions provide a more robust solution by requiring an attacker to acquire more than one element to authenticate with the service.
 * Level 3 : Cryptographic Based Authentication => requires authentication that is "based on proof of possession of a key through a cryptographic protocol.”
 This type of authentication is used to achieve the strongest level of authentication assurance.

-> SFA-API applies digital identity, authentication and session management recommendation.
+> :white_check_mark: SFA-API applies digital identity, authentication and session management recommendation.
 We use libraries werkzeug (for password hashing) and secrets (to generate authentication key).
 However, we're only scratching the surface.
 We are maximizing the security in our API > following OWASP recommendations.
 Here are the basic security measures we apply to maximize the security in our AP:
 > * Level 1 : Passwords =>
 > a) In SFA-API, passwords have at least 8 characters in length;